gaehlerm/SoftwareEngineering/README.md

     # ...

 class Boat:
-    # The __init__ function should be refactored and not take that many arguments.
-    # But that's a different story.
     def __init__(self, engine, color, weight, length, price): self._boat = BoatFramework(engine, color, weight, length)
         self.PRICE = price